kubedb/website/content/docs/v2026.6.19/guides/druid/concepts/druid.md

 ```
 ### spec.topology

-`spec.topology` represents the topology configuration for Druid cluster in KRaft mode.
+`spec.topology` represents the topology configuration for Druid cluster.

 When `spec.topology` is set, the following fields needs to be empty, otherwise validating webhook will throw error.